A Safety Net for the World’s Most Recognized Brands

-The FTC ordered Kellog to halt advertising of Mini-Wheats cereal in 2013 that used misrepresented data findings in order to boost sales.
-The advertisement claimed that Mini-Wheats could improve children’s attentiveness by 20 percent when in reality the clinical study showed that only 1 in 9 children were more attentive.
+The FTC ordered Kellogg to halt advertising of Mini Wheats cereal in 2013 that used misrepresented data findings in order to boost sales.
+The advertisement claimed that Mini Wheats could improve children’s attentiveness by 20 percent when in reality the clinical study showed that only 1 in 9 children were more attentive.
 On top of a 4 million dollar settlement, Kellogg signed an FTC order acknowledging that they would be fined up to $16,000 per violation in the future.
-For every box of cereal or commercial that promoted the misleading wording, the order was violated.
+For every box of cereal or commercial that promoted misleading wording, the order was violated.

 Tim Blood, who represented the plaintiffs in the class-action lawsuit, said that marketing departments sometimes run with risky messaging like this despite the best wishes of the legal department.

 With Red Marker, marketing and legal teams contribute to content within the same workflow.
 To ensure inter-departmental alignment, the software supports numerous file types and an API to offer deeper integrations with 3rd-party project management and content creation tools.
 Using machine learning and natural language processing, Red Marker analyzes content for high-risk phrases, notifies users when content breaches the rules embedded as requirements, and offers real-time suggestions on how to adjust to satisfy compliance needs.